JFoxUK/AWS-Hackathon-CareLink/Documentation/DEMO_SCRIPT.md

 > - An IoT Rule triggers a **Lambda function**.
 > - Lambda saves the vitals to **DynamoDB** and sends an **SNS alert** if critical thresholds are crossed.
 > - Our React dashboard retrieves the past **3 months** of vitals, and invokes **SageMaker** to predict instability based on the **latest 24 hours** of data.
-> - **Amazon Bedrock** then generates a full, clinically styled summary of the patient’s health history."
+> - **Amazon Bedrock** then generates a full, clinically styled summary of the patient’s health history.
+> - **Amazon Bedrock** also has a human like conversation about the data with an Ai Agent.

 > *[Optional: Show the updated architecture diagram briefly.]*